dalmo1991/superflexPy/doc/demo.rst

    :lines: 136-141
    :linenos:

-Line 2 contains the list of the units that belong to the node, line 3 their weight (i.e. part of the node outflow influenced by this unit).
+Line 2 contains the list of the units that belong to the node, line 3 gives their weight (i.e. the portion of the node outflow coming from this unit).
 The representative area of the node (line 4) will be used, in case, by the network.

-After that, time step and inputs must be defined
+Next, we define time step and inputs

 .. literalinclude:: demo_code.py
    :language: python
    :lines: 143-144
    :linenos:

-the same time step will be set to the elements composing all the units of the node, the inputs will be passed to all the units of the node.
+The same time step will be specified in the elements composing all the units of the node, and the inputs will be passed to all the units of the node.

 We can now run the node and collect its output